Byron1z/azure-network-protocols-B1z/README.md

 <h3>Observe SSH Traffic</h3>
 <p>
-  Log back into the Windows VM, go back into Wireshark, and start a packet capture.
+  Log back into the Windows VM, re-open Wireshark, and initiate a new packet capture.

   Filter for SSH traffic only - (Secure Shell is used to make a secure connection from one computer to another, SSH can be used to connect to it and administer that device, SSH uses TCP port 22)

+  For this task, we will use our SSH client on the Windows machine to connect to the Linux machine.
+SSH has no GUI; it just gives the user access to the machine's CLI (Command-Line Interface).

+  When we use SSH into the Linux Ubuntu machine with the command prompt "ssh labuser@10.0.0.5".
 </p>
 <p>
   <img src="https://i.imgur.com/bkpT8wD.png" height="90%" width="100%" alt="Disk Sanitization Steps"/>